Doctors Note Logo

 Painful Bartholin Cyst?
 Why Your Gland Is Blocked & Medically Approved Next Steps

-A Bartholin cyst is a common, usually treatable blockage of the gland’s duct near the vaginal opening; if bacteria are involved, it can become a painful abscess with redness, swelling, and difficulty sitting or walking.
+A Bartholin cyst is a common, often treatable blockage of the gland's duct near the vaginal opening.
+When bacteria infect the cyst, it can develop into a painful abscess marked by redness, swelling, and difficulty sitting or walking.

-Mild cases may respond to warm sitz baths and OTC pain relief, but growing or very painful cysts usually need doctor drainage, sometimes a Word catheter, and antibiotics only when indicated, with urgent care needed for fever, rapid swelling, or any new mass after age 40.
-There are several factors to consider that could change your next steps; see below for complete guidance on causes, treatments, prevention, and when to seek care.
+Mild cases may improve with warm sitz baths and over-the-counter pain relievers.
+However, larger or very painful cysts typically require professional drainage, sometimes using a Word catheter, with antibiotics prescribed only when needed.
+Seek urgent care for fever, rapid swelling, or any new mass after age 40.

 answer background